utmgdsc/docker-workshop/README.md

 # Docker Workshop
-Presented by GDSC and CSSC Thursday, March 10th, 2022
+Presented by GDSC and CSSC on Thursday, March 10th, 2022 7pm-8pm EST

-Some of the code in this repo was reused from Krish Chowdhary's WhiteVan Docker workshop

 Slides: (slides in development)
-# docker-workshop
+*note: some of the code in this repo was reused from Krish Chowdhary's WhiteVan Docker workshop*